Chapter 3.15

 (a) Voluntary: upon a sudden quarrel or heat of passion.

-(b) Involuntary: in the commission of an unlawful act not amounting to a felony, or in the commission in an unlawful manner, or without due caution and circumspection, of a lawful act which might produce death.
+(b) Involuntary: in the commission of an unlawful act, or in the commission in an unlawful manner, or without due caution and circumspection, of a lawful act which might produce death.

 Voluntary and involuntary manslaughter are both Class F offenses.